-Marking history: the Pulitzer Prize | DW | 16.04.2018
+Marking history: the Pulitzer Prize | DW | 09.05.2022

-John Steinbeck and John F. Kennedy; Watergate and the Panama Papers; Janet Cooke's fake news or Maureen Dowd's biting op-eds: a look back at the rich history of the Pulitzer, the world's top award for journalism.
+John F. Kennedy, Watergate and the Panama Papers; Janet Cooke's fake news or Maureen Dowd's biting op-eds: Here's a look back at the rich history of the Pulitzer, the US' top awards for writing.

+The Pulitzer Prize recognizes achievements in newspaper, magazine, online journalism, literature and musical composition within the US

 To boost circulation, a newspaper publisher stooped to sensationalistic, partly fabricated news and invented the yellow press.
 Both he and his arch-rival William Randolph Hearst stoked public hostility to a foreign power and stirred up the mood for the Spanish-American War in 1898.

-That publisher was Joseph Pulitzer, namesake of the venerable awards noted worldwide and bestowed every April since 1917 in a university library in New York for the highest achievements in music, poetry, photography, literature — and most importantly, journalism.
-Conscious of his legacy, the newspaper magnate who died at age 47 bequeathed his fortune to found a school of journalism and the Pulitzer Prize.
+That publisher was Joseph Pulitzer, namesake of the venerable awards noted worldwide and bestowed every spring since 1917 in a university library in New York for the highest achievements in music, poetry, photography, literature — and most importantly, journalism.
+Conscious of his legacy, the newspaper magnate who died at age 64 bequeathed his fortune to found a school of journalism and the Pulitzer Prize.

 Whether or not he created the prizes to save his reputation, Pulitzer was an impassioned truth crusader, and government corruption was his greatest nemesis.
 Anything but modest in his assessment of the role of journalism in a democratic society, he wrote, "The power to mold the future of the Republic will be in the hands of the journalists of future generations."